 The highly experienced and well-respected Danish and UK based Anaerobic Digestion and Biogas Plant design and build contractor Xergi, has provided useful information on their website about achieving the efficient design of every AD Plant.

-We have been given their kind permission to repeat these 5 points here, on our blogsite, for the benefit of our readers.
-So we recommend that all of our readers note each point carefully.
+We have been given their kind permission to repeat these 5 points here, on our blog site, for the benefit of our readers.
+We recommend that all of our readers note each point carefully.

 Watch our video below on the Xergi Biogas Top Design Success Factors:

 1. Design Must Incorporate a High Degree of Flexibility

 If there is one thing for certain about biogas plants it is that the customer's requirements will continuously evolve throughout the life of any biogas plant.
 It is difficult, if not impossible to anticipate many of those changes, so the flexibility to alter biogas plant configuration to suit feedstocks as needed and in a manner that suits the client's particular site requirements, is essential.

 Even though the set-up for each client is carefully customized for each project, the design must incorporate a level of versatility that will ensure that the configuration of the equipment can be changed to maintain efficient operation.